Rationale

 After-school clubs enable the children to develop their skills in a range of sports from football and basketball to dance and athletics.
 Lunchtime clubs also provide opportunities for our teams to practise ahead of competitions.

 Key Stage 1 and Rainbow class partake in regular multi-skills festivals where they enjoy a range of non-traditional games design to develop their agility, balance and coordination.
-Key Stage 2 participate in inter school events and leagues and our dance troupe has performed annually at the Scoop.
+Key Stage 2 participate in inter school events and leagues.

 Our schools also host teacher training CPD events, ensuring good relations with our partner PESSN, as well as providing regular training for our staff members.